brennejm/Data/README.md

 # Data
-Data that I have acquired (created, gathered, scraped, etc.) and want to share in a more organized or clean format.
+Data that I have acquired (created, gathered, scraped, etc.) and want to share in a more organized and clean format.